Optical cavity: Resonator types

+Less common resonator types include optical ring resonators and whispering-gallery mode resonators, in which a resonance is formed by waves moving in a closed loop rather than reflecting between two mirrors.

 Stability

 Only certain ranges of values for R1, R2, and L produce stable resonators in which periodic refocussing of the intracavity beam is produced.
 If the cavity is unstable, the beam size will grow without limit, eventually growing larger than the size of the cavity mirrors and being lost.
 By using methods such as ray transfer matrix analysis, it is possible to calculate a stability criterion:

 Values which satisfy the inequality correspond to stable resonators.

 The stability can be shown graphically by defining a stability parameter, g for each mirror: